 - Dec.
 25: Christmas

-Holidays that fall on a Sunday, the next day is observed as a holiday.
+When holidays fall on a Sunday, the next day is observed as a holiday.

 Employees, who earn less than SGD 2,000 per month get statutory annual leaves as stated in the Employment Act.
 To qualify for annual leave, employees must work for a minimum of 3 months.
 The number of annual leave that employees receive will depend on the contractual agreement between the employer and the employee.

-Employees who are earning less than SGD 2,000 per month, the clauses related to statutory sick leave are different.
+For employees earning less than SGD 2,000 per month, the clauses related to statutory sick leave are different.
 For example, employees who have worked for a minimum of 6 months, are eligible to get 14 days of annual sick leave, and 60 days of hospitalization leave (including 14 days).
 Similarly, there are different clauses for the minimum employment period of 5 months, 4 months, and 3 months.

 Female employees who work for more than 3 months may be eligible for paid maternity leave benefits.
 Eligible women employees are entitled to get total 16 weeks’ of leave.
 The law prevents employers from dismissing any female employee during maternity leave.
-Women employees are entitled to get paid full during maternity leave.
+Women employees are entitled to get full payment during maternity leave.

 Providing health insurance to employees is not a statutory requirement in Singapore.
 However, working professionals who are local citizens or permanent residents are automatically eligible for a low-cost medical insurance called “Medishield” that offers basic insurance protection.